paulopimenta6/ph_codes/R/regrasDeAssociacao/regrasAssociacao01/README.md

 ## Datas

-Data used is just an example of binary numbers in a false scenario of a large NATO aerial operation including the main aicraft of alliance members
+Data used is just an example of binary numbers in a false scenario of a large NATO aerial operation including the main aircraft of alliance members

 ## Results